bcowgill/perljs/README.md

 ## TODO

 Check the releasing scripts for pnpm/npm.
+Document the version/release targets/procedure.
+Get rid of grunt, just use build targets.
 Install husky and prettier with build targets.
 Change to eslint from jshint.
-Get rid of grunt, just use build targets.

 ## Release History